-To request an Assessment for the Caregiver Support Program, contact COSA's Information and Assistance Department at 610-490-1300 or click here to Apply for Services
+To request an Assessment for the Caregiver Support Program, contact COSA's Information and Referral Department at 610-490-1300 or click here to Apply for Services

 This program provides daily nutritious meals to home-bound older adults.
 Hot meals are delivered Monday thru Friday, with cold meals being available for evenings and weekends.
 Meals are supervised by a Registered Dietician.
 In emergency cases, home delivery can begin shortly after an In-Home Services Assessment.